stengard/Knowit-Wild-West/README.md

 ### Installing

-1. If using a HoloLense, install the drivers etc. Otherwise install the Emulator.
+1. If you're using a HoloLense, install the drivers etc. Otherwise install the Emulator.
 2. install Unity HoloLense Technical Preview.

 Open the project in Unity.
 You can use unitys Game mode or export to Visual Studio and build to the HoloLense or HoloLense Emulator.